decred/atomicswap/README.md

 One party (called counterparty 1 or the initiator) generates a secret and pays the intended trade amount into a contract transaction.
-The contract output can be redeemed by the second party (called countryparty 2 or the participant) as long as the secret is known.
+The contract output can be redeemed by the second party (called counterparty 2 or the participant) as long as the secret is known.
 If a period of time (typically 48 hours) expires after the contract transaction has been mined but has not been redeemed by the participant, the contract output can be refunded back to the initiator's wallet.